How to use the command 'xxd' (with examples)

 xxd

-: The name of the text file to which the hexdump will be saved.
+: Specifies the destination path where the text representation of the hexdump will be saved.

 Use case 3: Display a more compact output, replacing consecutive zeros (if any) with a star